barisbozkurt/AutomaticPCGclassification/README.md

 Dependencies (python packages used): numpy, spectrum, soundfile, keras, tensorflow, matplotlib, scipy, gammatone, resampy. (list of packages in the environment used for testing is available in environmentPackages.txt)

 To run the experiments simply cd to the 'scripts' folder and run it in terminal:
->>python SingleRepeatedExperiment.py
+$python SingleRepeatedExperiment.py

 If you would like to check quickly results produced, example resulting files are available in the 'exampleResults' folder including:
-- plots of learning curves (acc vs epoch#, loss vs epoch#)
+- png files: plots of learning curves (acc vs epoch#, loss vs epoch#) and ROC curves
-- measures for the system with highest accuracy in validation set including confusion matrix, sensitivity, specificity, F-measure, etc.
+- _res.txt files: contains measures for the system including confusion matrix, sensitivity, specificity, F-measure, etc.
+- other .txt files: log of experiments